A provider speaks with a patient

 If a heart transplant may be in your future, you can feel confident in choosing Duke for your care.
-Our heart transplant program is one of the nation’s busiest; independent data show we performed more heart transplants than any other center in the country in 2023.
+Our heart transplant program is one of the nation’s busiest; independent data show we performed more heart transplants than most other centers in the country in 2024.
 Our team uses advanced techniques to match more hearts with more people who have cardiomyopathyheart failure, congenital heart disease, and other severe heart conditions.
 And we have some of the shortest wait times in the region.
 Our goal is to help you live a longer, more fulfilling life.

 Find a Heart Transplant Program Doctor